Learn How to Become a Private Detective through Training and Certification in Alabama

 Sponsored Content

-In 2019, the Bureau of Labor Statistics (BLS) provided information on salaries for private investigators by city.
-In the case of Alabama, salary data is only available for the Birmingham-Hoover metropolitan area (median-top 10% salary range):
+In 2023, the Bureau of Labor Statistics (BLS) provided information on salaries for private investigators by city.
+Those figures are listed here (median to top 10% salary range):

 Back to Top